 Bringing your family to the US

-There are many things to consider when bringing your family with you to the US.
-Below is some helpful information which we hope will clarify the process and provide useful advice about making a successful transition to the area.
+There are many things to consider when bringing your family with you to the U.S. Below, you’ll find some helpful information which we hope will clarify the process and provide useful advice about making a successful transition to the area.

 Applying for Visas for Dependents

-International students and scholars in the U.S. with F-1 or J-1 status may apply for their spouse and/or children to accompany them to the U.S. at any time during or after the student’s initial entry to the U.S. Children must be under the age of 21 in order to be eligible for an F-2 or J-2 visa.
-To apply for an F-2 or J-2 visa for a spouse and/or child(ren), the student visa holder (F-1 or J-1) must first fill out the F-2 and J-2 Dependent I-20/DS-2019 Request Form.
-To complete the application, SNHU's International Student Services office will need to issue an I-20 or DS-2019 form for each dependent.
-To do this, the ISS office will need to have copies of the following documents emailed (email@example.com) or faxed (603.645.9603) to us:
+International students and scholars in the U.S. with F-1 or J-1 status may apply for their spouse and/or children to accompany them to the U.S. at any time during their program.
+Children must be under the age of 21 in order to be eligible for an F-2 or J-2 visa.
+To apply for an F-2 or J-2 visa for a spouse and/or child(ren), the student or scholar (F-1 or J-1) must first fill out SNHU’s F-2 and J-2 Dependent I-20/DS-2019 Request Form.

 - Proof of marriage for a spouse